opensearch-project/project-website/_posts/2023-12-07-semantic-options-benchmarks.md

 In this blog post, we provided multiple options for configuring your OpenSearch cluster for semantic search, including local/remote inference and dedicated ML nodes.
 You can choose between these options to optimize costs and benefits based on your desired outcome.
 Based on our benchmarking results and observations, we recommend the following:

 * Remotely connected models separate ML workloads from the OpenSearch cluster, with only a small amount of extra latency.
 This option also provides flexibility in terms of the amount of computation power used for making inferences (for example, leveraging SageMaker GPU instances).
-This is our recommended option for production-oriented systems.
+This is our **recommended** option for any production-oriented systems.
 * Local inference works out of the box on existing clusters without any additional resources.
 You can use this option to quickly set up a development environment or build PoCs.
 Because the heavy ML workload could potentially affect cluster query and search performance, we don’t recommend this option for production systems.
 If you do have to use local inference for your production systems, we strongly recommend to use dedicated ML nodes to separate ML workload from the rest of you cluster.
 * Dedicated ML nodes helps improve query latency for local models (by taking over all ML-related tasks from data nodes), but they don’t help much with remote inference because the heavy lifting is performed outside of the OpenSearch cluster.
 Also, because ML nodes don’t manage any tasks not related to ML, adding an ML node won’t improve query or ingestion throughput.